Train to Freedom

 - Map of the United States

-- Different color Post-it notes
+- Different colors of Post-It notes

 - White paper